wmhilton-stoplight/platform-docs/2.-workspaces/f.working-with-local-projects.md

 Next, navigate to the root folder of the local project and **run this command**.
 This should analyze the project containing OpenAPI files, JSON Schemas, and Markdown documentation, and push data to Stoplight, and you can view it in Explorer.

-You can add this command to your Continuous Integration server to update the contents whenever something changes.
+You can add this command to a [Continuous Integration server](g.automating-publishing.md#continous-integration) to update the contents whenever something changes.

 ### Edit Local Files

 1. Download Studio Desktop from [here](https://stoplight.io/studio/).

-2. Open the project in Studio and Desktop and edit using the visual editor.
-Read the studio docs [here](https://meta.stoplight.io/docs/studio/).
+2. Open the project in Studio Desktop and edit using the form or code editors.
+Read the [Studio documentation](https://meta.stoplight.io/docs/studio/) for more specifics.

-Once done editing, you should be able to push the files using the CLI.
+Once done editing, you can push the files using the CLI, or automate publishing in [continuous integration](g.automating-publishing.md#continous-integration).